-Urban Teacher Scholarship
+CWK Urban Teacher Scholarship

-The Urban Teacher Scholarship helps support entering MEd students who want to become certified teachers in Chicago’s urban schools.
+The Urban Teacher Scholarship helps support first-year MEd students who want to become certified teachers in Chicago’s urban schools.
 To be eligible students must apply to and enroll in one of the MEd certification programs in any term, have a minimum cumulative undergraduate GPA of 3.0, and demonstrated financial need.
 The scholarship is a $1200 award applied to tuition and fees for new MEd students in their first fall semester of matriculation.
 Application deadline: May 15.